 How to run a successful webinar?
+What are webinar tips?
 What to do to attract your target group, keep them engaged during the webinar and interact with your brand further?
 We’ve asked people who breathe webinars: and here’s what they told us.

 I’ve participated in webinars on regular basis, both as a host and as a guest, for many years now but the number (and frequency) of my appearances increased significantly in the COVID-19 era.
-From my personal experience I can think of 3 crucial tips I’d like all webinar organizers to have in mind in order to provide the best experience for everyone:
+From my personal experience I can think of 3 crucial webinar tips organizers to have in mind in order to provide the best experience for everyone:

 - make the registration process as easy as possible and remember that 2 clicks is one too much;